-As well as my active research, I am involved in several research networks.
-This includes several international networks of migration researchers, as well as local research groups based in London and Stockholm.
+As well as my active research, I am involved in several research networks, including:

 The demotrends blog aims to connect population researchers who are working across topics, institutions, and countries.
 The typical audience is any researcher, from any discipline, who has an interest in demography and population studies.
 Demotrends welcomes contributions from anyone who would like to get involved, including one-off posts and research spotlights.
 Although much of the demotrends content relates to demography, we have a very broad view of what can be included.